RamakantJena/Jain-software/readme.txt

 The script will run better if the script runs in a virtual environment.
 # pip install virtualenvwrapper-win

-I didn't find any APIs to get bulk WHOIS information, so I did manually
+I didn't find any APIs to get bulk WHOIS information, so I did it manually.